-Bankruptcy Filing Substituted for Termination Date.-If a contributing sponsor of a plan has filed or has had filed against such person a petition seeking liquidation or reorganization in a case under title 11, United States Code, or under any similar Federal law or law of a State or political subdivision, and the case has not been dismissed as of the termination date of the plan, then subsection (a)(3) shall be applied by treating the date such petition was filed as the termination date of the plan.
+Allocation of Assets Among Priority Groups in Bankruptcy Proceedings.-If a contributing sponsor of a plan has filed or has had filed against such person a petition seeking liquidation or reorganization in a case under title 11, United States Code, or under any similar Federal law or law of a State or political subdivision, and the case has not been dismissed as of the termination date of the plan, then subsection (a)(3) shall be applied by treating the date such petition was filed as the termination date of the plan.

 Subsection (a)(3) of section 4044 describes the benefits assigned to priority category 3.
 As explained above, before PPA 2006 the benefits in priority category 3 were the benefits that were in pay status as of the beginning of the three-year period ending on the termination date, or that would have been in pay status as of that date if the participant had retired-but based on the plan provisions during the five years before the termination date under which the benefit would be the least.
 See 29 CFR 4044.13.
-In the proposed rule, PBGC stated that it interpreted new section 4044(e) to mean that these threeyear and five-year periods are the threeyear and five-year periods before the bankruptcy filing date rather than before the termination date.
-The proposed rule stated that the benefits in priority category 3 will be benefits in pay status, or that could have been in pay status, three years before the bankruptcy filing date, but generally taking into account only benefit increases that were effective throughout the five-year period ending on the bankruptcy filing date.
-(The proposed rule also stated that the exception in § 4044.13(b)(5) for certain "automatic" benefit increases would apply to applicable benefit increases in the fourth and fifth years preceding the bankruptcy filing date.)
+PBGC interprets new section 4044(e) to mean that these threeyear and five-year periods are the threeyear and five-year periods before the bankruptcy filing date rather than before the termination date.
+In other words, the benefits in priority category 3 will be benefits in pay status, or that could have been in pay status, three years before the bankruptcy filing date, but generally taking into account only benefit increases that were effective throughout the five-year period ending on the bankruptcy filing date.
+(The exception in § 4044.13(b)(5) for certain "automatic" benefit increases will apply to applicable benefit increases in the fourth and fifth years preceding the bankruptcy filing date.)